DrThomasAger/smile/README.md

 Imagine this moment in prompt engineering as the moment when raw text became HTML, or unstructured data became markdown.
 Now unstructured prompt text can evolve into the ***(: Smile*** prompt language for Large Language Models (LLMs) to read.

 ***(: Smile*** is a structured markup for increasing instruction following in prompts.
-It does this by providing clear sections when writing prompts using token efficient, understandable to the model and the human, and inherently positive ***(: Smile*** markup!
+It does this by providing clear sections when writing prompts using token efficient, understandable to the model and the human, and positive ***(: Smile*** markup!

 ⭐ **[Star the repo to help us grow](https://github.com/DrThomasAger/smile)**